Is a low-carb or keto diet right for you?

 Can a low-carb or keto diet benefit you in other ways?

 Dietary changes can affect other aspects of your life besides health, such as athletic performance, hunger levels, and the time you spend cooking.
 Although these areas are seldom investigated in scientific trials, many individuals and clinicians learn about these effects when using a low-carb or keto diet for other reasons.
-Their experiences can help you make informed choices about these issues as well.

 You might not need a low-carb or keto diet if: